lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 | - future RSP safegaurds to protect against, e.g., data loss, are not yet present
 | - documentation and support mechanisms are still in their very earliest versions

-All users of the RSP at the IDF must consult this list of warnings. :ref:`Data-Access-Analysis-Tools-RSP-Warnings`
+All users of the RSP at the IDF must consult this list of warnings. :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.

 .. _Data-Access-Analysis-Tools-RSP: